-We're hiring for the summer!
-Student workers are needed in circulation, stacks maintenance, and the Paw Print.
-Click on the banner to to to the Griz eRecruiting website.
+Come work with us this summer!
+Student workers are needed in circulation (http://bit.ly/2pa54mG), stacks maintenance (http://bit.ly/2p6Lc3f), and the Paw Print.
+Click on the banner and navigate to the Griz eRecruiting website.
 Under the "Student" section, select "Browse Jobs".
-In the keywords section of the job search type "Mansfield".
-If you have any...
+In the keywords...

 Over ten years ago, Stephen Colbert coined the word "truthiness" to define the feeling that something is true, even if it isn't actually true.
 In 2016, the Oxford Dictionaries chose "post-truth" as the international word of the year.
 In the years between "truthiness" and "post-truth," we've seen a proliferation in the amount of digital information that we're exposed to.
 Learn how to sort through fake news, misleading memes and doctored digital content in LSCI 191: Information Analysis in the Post-Truth Age.
 Click the banner to navigate to the course catalog.

 What are YOU reading for fun?
 Here are the five most checked-out books from our Popular Reading section this semester:

 1.A River Runs Through It, and other stories – Norman Maclean

 2.Indian Creek chronicles – Pete Fromm

 3.The Book Thief – Markus Zusak

 5.The Fault in Our Stars – John Green